Introduction:

 7: Frost protection

 A component can have multiple inlets and outlets.
-The coding then consists of two digits, with the first indicating what type of connection it is and the second the sequence number.
+The designation then consists of two digits, where the 1st indicates the type of port and the 2nd the sequence number.
 The foot brake valve, for example, has two inlets and two outlets for circuit 1 (front axle) and 2 (rear axle).

 - inlet circuit 1: 11